ex4722/ctf-writeups/battelle/holy_grail/README.md

 `

-Huge thank you to playoff-rondo for showing me this challenge was well as ~~pushing~~ encouraging me through the suffering
+Huge thank you to playoff-rondo for showing me this challenge was well as ~~pushing~~ encouraging me through the suffering Questions or feedback?
+Feel free to reach out sofire=bad#6525 on discord